mechinn/mechinn.github.io/resume.md

 - I stayed with the same team I did my 3rd and final rotation with.
 - I helped manage the Datamover project which gave the Disaster Recovery database a 24 hour return to operation.
-- Afer the Datmover project was complete the code was handed from Teradata to my team which I help maintain and enhance through various performance fixes.
+- After the Datamover project was complete the code was handed from Teradata to my team which I help maintain and enhance through various performance fixes.
 - I also rewrote the visual basic for applications code in an excel sheet which was used as a template to create jobs for the Datamover Project.

 ### JPMorgan Chase & Co.
 Technology Program Analyst, July 2012 – July 2014